TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

 The confidence interval constructed above was derived by considering the distribution of the sample mean if samples were drawn from the population over and over (without affecting the composition of the population).
-The resulting 95% confidence interval has a similarly flavored interpretation: if many, many (approaching infinity) samples of the given size (in the previous example, n=30 observations per sample) were drawn at random from the population, and used to estimate the confidence interval for that population, **95% of the time, the confidence intervals
+The resulting 95% confidence interval has a similarly flavored interpretation; if many, many (approaching infinity) samples of the given size (in the previous example, n=30 observations per sample) were drawn at random from the population, and used to estimate the confidence interval for that population, **95% of the time, the confidence intervals